top of page

 You can also use bicarb as a boost to your normal laundry detergent.
 This is especially useful if you live in a hard water area as the bicarb helps to adjust the pH level so that the detergent works more effectively.
 Just sprinkle a couple of tablespoons of the dry bicarb directly into the drum before you add the clothes.

-Clean silver without Toxic chemicals
+Clean silver without toxic chemicals

 Bicarbonate of soda has the very useful property of reacting with aluminium foil to clean tarnished silver jewellery really effectively without the need for harsh or toxic chemicals.
 All you need to do is: